-PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) More frequent cleaning of touched objects such as railings/bannisters, door and window handles, taps, desk/table tops, play equipment, toys, sports equipment, teaching &amp; learning aids, computer equipment, telephones and toilet facilities; thorough cleaning of all occupied areas at the end of the day; When cleaning, the usual products i.e. detergents and bleach will be used as these are effective at getting rid of the virus on surfaces; Staff have been instructed on cleaning and sanitising requirements including the use of chemicals and cleaning materials and instructions on the use of PPE; PPE is provided for staff to wear during cleaning activities and must be worn as instructed e.g. gloves etc.; COSHH risk assessments are in place and followed for cleaning products and have been shared with staff as necessary; A documented cleaning checklist is in place to ensure the enhanced cleaning schedule is followed and maintained; As the ability to social distance in early years setting is limited, additional meticulous attention is given to the cleaning regime; The use of soft toys and toys with intricate parts or that are otherwise hard to clean are not in use; For individual and very frequently used equipment, such as pencils and pens, staff and pupils are instructed to have their own items that are not shared; Classroom based resources, such as books and games are used and shared within the bubble; these are cleaned regularly, along with all frequently touched surfaces; Resources that are shared between classes or bubbles, such as sports, art and science equipment are rotated to allow them to be left unused and
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) telephones and toilet facilities; \circ thorough cleaning of all occupied areas at the end of the day; • When cleaning, the usual products i.e. detergents and bleach will be used as these are effective at getting rid of the virus on surfaces; • Staff have been instructed on cleaning and sanitising requirements including the use of chemicals and cleaning materials and instructions on the use of PPE; • PPE is provided for staff to wear during cleaning activities and must be worn as instructed e.g. gloves etc.; • COSHH risk assessments are in place and followed for cleaning products and have been shared with staff as necessary; A documented cleaning checklist is in place to ensure the enhanced cleaning schedule is followed and maintained; • As the ability to social distance in early years setting is limited, additional meticulous attention is given to the cleaning regime; • The use of soft toys and toys with intricate parts or that are otherwise hard to clean are not in use; • For individual and very frequently used equipment, such as pencils and pens, staff and pupils are instructed to have their own items that are not shared; • Classroom based resources, such as books and games are used and shared within the bubble; these are cleaned regularly, along with all frequently touched surfaces; • Resources that are shared between classes or bubbles, such as sports, art and science equipment are rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles; • A separate risk assessment is in place for messy play e.g. sand, mud and